Twilight Zone: Rod Serling's Lost Classics: Synopsis

-A young woman, Melissa Sanders (Amy Irving), goes to the theatre to see the classic film His Girl Friday.
-She sees scenes from her own past involving her fiancé, James (Gary Cole).
+A young woman, Melissa Sanders, goes to the theatre to see the classic film His Girl Friday.
+She sees scenes from her own past involving her fiancé, James.
 No one else can see these scenes.
 At first Melissa thinks it's a practical joke plotted by James, but when she returns to the theatre, she sees scenes of her future, in which she is killed by a bus on March 20.
 When she tells James about it, he assures her it will never happen.
 After it does happen, James visits the theatre and sees scenes from his own life.